paulohgodinho/unity-ci-system/README.md

  ## Unity Integration
 The Unity integration is a standalone part that can work without the CI system described above.

-To access the system reach for the Menu Bar `CI -> Build Tool` to open the custom menu where you can select a platform to build for and a build template.
+To access the system reach for the Menu Bar `CI -> Build Tool` to open the custom menu, there you can select a platform to build for and a build template.
 <p align="center">
 <img src="./imgs/Unity_BuildTool.png" alt="Building System Window inside Unity"
 style="height: 200;"/>
 </p>

-**This can be greatelly improved in the future by adding overrides like Development, and Debugger Attachable overrides**
+**This can be greatelly improved in the future by adding overrides like Development, Debugger Attachable overrides**, and others based on the developers needs.

 ### Templates
 Templates are `Scriptable Objects` containing information required for building the project.
 Any number of Templates can exist, suiting a variety of required build types.
 To create a new template, simply copy an existing template and name it accondingly(no spaces allowed).